xn0px90/awesome-qubes-os/README.md

 ## Exploitation Tools

-- [American Fuzzy Lop](https://github.com/google/AFL) - Fuzzing is one of the most powerful and proven strategies for identifying security issues in real-world software
+- [AFL++](https://github.com/AFLplusplus/AFLplusplus) - AFL++ is a superior fork to Google's AFL - more speed, more and better mutations, more and better instrumentation, custom module support, etc.
 - [Awesome-Fuzzing](https://github.com/cpuu/awesome-fuzzing) - A curated list of references to awesome Fuzzing for security testing.
 Additionally there is a collection of freely available academic papers, tools and so on.
 - [Bonzai](https://github.com/rwxrob/bonzai) - It's like a modular, multicall BusyBox builder for Go with built in completion and embedded documentation support.
 - [CodeQL](https://codeql.github.com/) - Discover vulnerabilities across a codebase with CodeQL.